Susanna and the Elders (Artemisia Gentileschi, Burghley): Description

 A realistically proportioned nude woman is shown sitting at the edge of a pool, beside a small fountain.
 Leaning over the wall behind her are two older men leering at her; her distress at this invasion is evident by her upward-cast eyes and an attempt to cover herself with her arms and her chemise.
 The painting is signed "ARTEMITIA GENTILESCHI LOMI" on the stone wall above her knees.

 Gentileschi's interpretation

 The figure's arms are arranged in the pose known as Venus pudica, best illustrated by the classical figure of the Crouching Venus.
-The rendering is more traditional than her 1610 Susannah, given both her artistic development as well as the influence of an etching of the same subject by Annibale Carracci.
+The rendering is more traditional than her 1610 Susanna, given both her artistic development as well as the influence of an etching of the same subject by Annibale Carracci.
 The addition of more landscape features as compared to that earlier version further signals the influence of Bolognese artists such as Guercino, who had arrived in Rome in the wake of the newly elected Bolognese pope.